 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-For those of you who are using Revit 2021, you might experience some issues where if you go to import a Revit family, you won't have the family library downloaded and installed on your computer.
-And we've been seeing this in about half of the installs that we've done so far.
-And so what you'll wanna do is navigate to this link here, and then we're gonna download the content that we need.
+For those of you who are using Revit 2021, you might experience some issues where, if you go to import a Revit family, you will not have the family library downloaded and installed on your computer.
+We have been seeing this in about half of the installs that we have done so far.
+What you will want to do is navigate to this link here, and then we are going to download the content that we need.

-And for most of us, that's gonna mean downloading this US Imperial file.
-And what this'll do is it'll download and extract all of the Imperial library content, including the families and the family templates into the default Revit folder.
-And so by doing that, you'll be able to have all the same content that we use in our Revit classes.
+For most of us, that will mean downloading this US Imperial file.
+What this will do is download and extract all of the Imperial library content, including the families and the family templates, into the default Revit folder.
+By doing that, you will have all the same content that we use in our Revit classes.